 Note: This vacuum is slightly heavier with the mopping module.
 It weighs 8.97 lbs (4.07 kg) with the mopping pads fitted in place.

 The Narwal T10 has a couple of quality-of-life features.
 Aside from its mopping capability, it has two suction power levels that you can change through its companion app: the default 'Normal' mode and the high-power 'Strong' mode.
+That said, unlike the Roborock S7 MaxV, there's no automatic surface detection system that would allow it to avoid carpets when mopping; you'll need to block off these areas manually with the magnetic strips included in the box.
 The base station also has a small LED screen that shows the vacuum's current task, an estimate of remaining time until completion, battery life, and whether or not you've enabled the child lock.

 The Narwal T10 has a vacuum module with two side brushes that direct debris into the path of its suction inlet, and two spare side brushes are included.
 You can swap out the vacuum module for the mopping module, which comes preinstalled with two mopping pads.
 It also comes with two extra mopping pads.
-There's also a magnetic strip you can set down on the floor to prevent the vacuum from entering certain areas and a hook blade tool to remove any stuck-on debris from the side brushes.
+There's also a hook blade tool to remove any stuck-on debris from the side brushes.

-The Narwal T10 has good performance on bare floors.
-It's very effective in dealing with pet hair and smaller debris like rice.
+The Narwal T10 performs decently on bare floors.
+It's very effective in dealing with smaller debris like rice.
 However, its lack of a brushroll and comparatively small suction inlet can result in bulkier debris like cereal getting stuck and clogging the opening.

 The Narwal T10 performs inadequately on low-pile carpet.
-Due to its lack of a brushroll, it can't provide the necessary agitation to dislodge pet hair or large and fine debris like sand or baking soda from carpet fibers.
+Due to its lack of a brushroll, it can't provide the necessary agitation to dislodge large and fine debris like sand or baking soda from carpet fibers, even in its most powerful 'Strong' suction mode.

-The Narwal T10 has poor performance on high-pile carpet.
-It clears very little in the way of pet hair, and the lack of the brushroll means that it doesn't have the necessary means of working material like sand and baking soda free of carpets.
+The Narwal T10 has middling performance on high-pile carpet.
+The lack of a brushroll means that it doesn't have the necessary means of working materials like sand and baking soda free of carpets.